mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ### Provider

-As mentioned above, our provider will union two components from the framework:
+As mentioned above, our provider will union two components from the original framework:

 - `$provide`
 - `$injector`

-Its main responsibilities will be to:
+It will be a singleton with the following responsibilities:

 - Register components (directives, services and controllers)
 - Resolve components' dependencies